yokaiAG/social-platform-model/README.md

 We have used as input for the above programs, traces from:

    Twitter: freely available 1 https://www.kaggle.com/borisch/russian-election-2018-twitter
    This trace comes from the Russian elections.
+It contains 181K active users, with 674K original Tweets and 1,27M Retweets.

    Weibo: freely available  https://aminer.org/influencelocality This trace emphasizes on users that are highly retweeted and can be useful to study cascade effects.
+It contains 1,3M active users with 233K original posts and 33,3M Retweets.
+It was originally collected and used in the work:

+   Jing Zhang, Biao Liu, Jie Tang, Ting Chen, and Juanzi Li.
+Social Influence Locality for Modeling Retweeting Behaviors.
+In Proceedings of the 23rd International Joint Conference on Artificial Intelligence (IJCAI'13). pp. 2761-2767.

 Some preprocessing - not included here - is necessary to bring the traces to the appropriate input form (per line):